Keith Fielding: International honours

 Fielding won caps for England while at Salford in 1975 against France, in the 1975 Rugby League World Cup against France, Wales, New Zealand, Australia, Wales and France, in 1975 against Papua New Guinea (non-Test).

 He equalled the England national team's record for most tries by an individual in a match when he scored four against France at Parc Lescure, Bordeaux on Saturday 11 October 1975.

 Fielding also won caps for Great Britain (RL) while at Salford in 1974 against France (2 matches), and in the 1977 Rugby League World Cup against France, and Australia.

 Superstars

 Keith Fielding achieved fame by participating in the televised all-around sports competition Superstars, winning the 1977 French European Superstars Heat, the 1981 British Final and the 1981 Challenge of Champions.
 He also finished second in the 1977 European Final, fifth in the 1978 World Final, third in the 1981 International Final, fifth in the 1981 World Final and third in the 1982 British Final.

 Superstars record

 Outside of rugby

 Fielding was a teacher at Marple Hall School and Bramhall High School in Stockport.
 Fielding quit his role at the latter school in 2008 after declaring the job was too stressful.
-Keith Fielding also taught at Alderman Newton's Grammar school in Leicester in the early 1970s before turning professional.
-He also taught at Shenley Court Comprehensive in the 1970s.